cjpais/writing/serve/day/apr20_2021/index.md

 What if AWS ran on lightning network?
 Or some other crypto L2?

 > Not just that, but multi-tenancy is actually truly a “free lunch” from a resource utilization point of view, so any opportunity to pool resources represents a true win-win bargain.
 At the scale data centers worldwide, it's big — it depends on who you are, but you could either get excited about the gigatons of CO2 saved, or the increased corporate net income margin (I guess I like both!)

+A note about solid API's.
+Definitely something I care deeply about and will need to think more about the API organization going forward with wavy.